All posts

 In this article, we’ll discuss some of the most common thyroid problems, the signs and symptoms you should watch for, and how Circle Medical can help with treatment from the comfort of your home.
 Recognizing the signs and symptoms of thyroid problems is the crucial first step, so let’s dive in.

 The thyroid is a small, butterfly-shaped gland located at the base of your neck.
-This gland is responsible for producing hormones and can majorly affect your metabolism and other bodily functions.
+This gland is responsible for producing thyroid hormones, which can majorly affect your metabolism and other bodily functions.
 Common thyroid problems can be caused by an overactive or underactive thyroid.
-The most common issues are hyperthyroidism and hypothyroidism, which are often caused by Grave’s disease and Hashimoto’s Thyroiditis, respectively.
+The most common issues are hyperthyroidism and hypothyroidism, which are often caused by Grave’s disease and Hashimoto’s thyroiditis, respectively.

-Symptoms of these thyroid problems may present themselves, which means you should schedule an appointment with your doctor.
-Especially if you have a family history of thyroid issues.
+Symptoms of these thyroid problems may present themselves, which means you should schedule an appointment with your doctor, especially if you have a family history of thyroid disease.
 These issues are also more prevalent in women.
 You don’t want to leave thyroid problems untreated.
 With that being said, let’s take a look at these common thyroid problems.

 Hypothyroidism

-Hypothyroidism is a condition that causes the thyroid gland to be underactive and produce too little of certain hormones.
+Hypothyroidism is a condition that causes the thyroid gland to be underactive and produce too little of certain hormones, specifically thyroxine (T4) and triiodothyronine (T3).
 Hypothyroidism can be recognized by several symptoms, which may include:

 • Tiredness, slowness